The 10 Commandments of Corporate America

 As a veteran of climbing the corporate ladder and surviving post-grad life, I have amassed considerable wisdom and credit card debt that I’m finally ready to share with the world.
-Today begins a three part series, where I’ll be sharing the 10 Commandments for the only 3 categories that matter – Work, Life, and Balance.

 10. Never Work Harder than You Have To